Casandro/teletext_ng/tools/tvheadend/README.md

 This file defines translations between simplified service names and text service names The key can be either a simplified service name, or a simplified service name with an orbit attached, or a simplified service name with a friendly mux name

+To fill this file first run `tvheadend.py` with `ǸO_STREAM=1`.
+This will create an empty file of all the teletext services it found.
+Please use the schema <country code>.<service name> for naming the services.
+Examples can be found in the file.

+Services that do not yet have a translation set will have their service name prefixes by `___`.
+You can then find out the name of that service.

+Please contribute new versions of this file to this project.

 ## blockpids.json